 The guide team for 2019 includes yours truly (move and meditate) Zane Williams (see anew), Annie Moyer (dharma). and Amir Tahami (restore and relax).
 And?

 — We’ve got a fabulous addition to our 2019 guide team.
 The dynamic and charismatic educator in the field of rhythm, sound, and music, Matthew Marsolek, will be our experiential sound guide for next summer’s Unplug.
 Matthew is a “son of the Ranch” who’s known and loved that sacred land for many years.
 If you’d like a little glimpse into the gifts that Matthew offers the world, check this out.

-If you register and pay in full by 22 November, you’ll save $100 on the program cost.
 More welcome news: bring a friend that’s a Ranch first-timer and you’ll each save $100.
 And yes, these discounts are combine-able.
 Partial scholarships are also available for The Mindful Unplug.

 About Anne Jablonski

 A Yoga-Alliance registered teacher (RYT 500) in Virginia, Anne teaches at Sun & Moon Yoga Studio, serves as President of the Feathered Pipe Foundation (she midwifed the Mindful Unplug!) and works for busy startup companies.
 She knows all about what it’s like to yearn for practical ways to insert pauses into a heavily scheduled, rat-race-y life.
 Anne’s mission is to return you home with skills to plug back in consciously so you can step back into the world of noise and technology equipped to nourish and safeguard your own health — and apply your consciousness for good of all.
 Anne’s teaching draws on inspiration from her most influential teachers: Erich Schiffmann, every fine poet, her cheeky teacher within, and the Feathered Pipe Ranch itself.